vieirads/100DaysOfCode/log.md

 **Thoughts:** I did a quick design with simples buttons and now I have to write the logic.

 **Link to work:** no link for this part.

+### Day 75: September 11, 2020

+**Today's Progress:** Struggled to make the calculator using kivy.
+Tomorrow I will try again.

+**Thoughts:** I am not having enough time to study the way I wanted, because I have a test next week.

+**Link to work:** no link for this part.